 The Plan Review group is responsible for reviewing all proposed development in accordance with New Jersey's Uniform Construction Code.

 To ensure that questions from property owners and businesses are answered in a timely and efficient manner, the assigned Zoning Officer of the Day responds to phone calls and walk-in inquiries related to zoning/permitted land uses, planning, redevelopment, and application procedures in the Meadowlands District.
 To contact the Zoning Officer of the Day, please call 201.460.1700.

 SPECIAL NOTICE FOR APPLICATIONS IN SECAUCUS AND KEARNY Please note, effective immediately, all applications in Secaucus and Kearny will require 4 (four) sets of plans.
 Thank you for your cooperation.

 There are two ways to use these forms.
 You may print the form and fill it out.
 However, with Adobe Acrobat 5 (or 4), you can now fill out the form on-screen and print out a completed form (except for signatures).
 You can download the Adobe® Acrobat® Reader for free.

 Clicking on a link to a PDF document will show the document in your browser window.
 The browser will show both its toolbar and the Adobe Acrobat toolbar.
 When printing out PDF documents, be sure to use the printer icon on the Adobe Acrobat toolbar.
 Do not use the browser's toolbar icon.
-We tested printing out the various PDF documents we offer on our site and found that problems arose when using the browser print button.
-Those problems disappeared when we used the Acrobat toolbar.

 The NJSEA’s Site Plan Review group acts in a similar capacity to traditional municipal planning and zoning boards.
 Site plans for new development are reviewed to ensure compliance with the zoning and subdivision regulations.